-The UGC NET Forensic Science 2025 (June Cycle) exam was conducted by the National Testing Agency (NTA) on June 26, 2025 (Shift 1).
+UGC NET Forensic Science 2025 (December Cycle) exam has been conduct by the National Testing Agency (NTA) in 2nd January 2026 in the 1st shift.
 This national-level examination is a key qualifying test for aspirants looking to pursue careers as Assistant Professors or obtain the Junior Research Fellowship (JRF) in the specialized field of Forensic Science.

 What is UGC NET Forensic Science?